cj401-jw/code_example/README.md

 # Structure of the code
+#### TODO
+- Refactor all this code as python library to save a place.
+Code should takes so many folders
+- Add possibility to run in notebook (Catalyst analog)
+- add BOTorch for hyper params search
+- integrate TensorBoard
+- add monitoring of activations/gradients
+- add monitoring of weights/updates magnitude (histogram of all layers)

 This is a template of project code leveraged from [Stanford cs230 Deep Learning](https://cs230-stanford.github.io/project-code-examples.html) course and updated for my specific purposes.

 ```